General

 What Is PHP.ini?

-PHP.ini is a configuration file that defines the PHP settings on your web server.
+PHP.ini is a configuration file that contains your web server's PHP settings.

-It allows you to control PHP-related rules for your site, such as setting upload size limits or hiding error messages.
+It allows you to control PHP-related rules on your site, such as setting the upload file size limit, resource timeouts, and session handling.

 Where Is the PHP.ini File Located?

-The location of PHP.ini depends on your server, PHP version, and operating system.
-When PHP runs, it searches for the file in the following locations:
+The PHP.ini file location varies depending on your server, PHP version, and operating system.
+The system loads it in the following order:

-The current working directory, which can be checked with the getcwd() function.
+3. The current working directory, which can be searched using the getcwd() function.

-Right-click the new file → Edit, then paste this code:
+5. Right-click on the new file → Edit and enter the following code:

 <?php